esimmons1/ASCIICylinder/README.md

 ASCII Cylinder Animation
 =======================

-Made by: Ellis Simmons, June 2025
+Made by: Ellis Simmons, May 2025
 Language: JavaScript (HTML/CSS/JS)

 ---

 What this is?
 -----------------------------------
 Web-based ASCII art animation rendering a 3D cylinder in real time using only text characters.
 Inspired by classic terminal graphics, fully interactive in browser.
-Adjust cylinder properties and lighting with sliders, see results instantly, no downloads or dependencies.
+Adjust cylinder properties and lighting with sliders, see results instantly—no downloads or dependencies.

 ---